 Mid-America Baptist Theological Seminary seeks to train for effective service those whom God has called.
-Therefore, evangelism at home and cross-culturally is the Seminary's theme and mission.
+Therefore, evangelism at home and crossculturally is the Seminary's theme and mission.
 Witness One:Seven (practical missions work) is the demonstration of what the student learns in the classroom.
 Students are expected to fulfill the biblical command to witness and thus are required to meet mission assignments each week, share their faith, and report on the work completed.
 This linking of the classroom and the practical aspects of ministry and evangelistic zeal is one of the unique identities of Mid-America.

-Chapel services are held on Tuesdays and Thursdays.
-Tuesday chapels are devoted to personal witnessing testimonies by faculty, staff, and students.
+Chapel services are held one day per week (Thursday) and a portion of each service is devoted to personal witnessing testimonies by faculty and students.
 During this period, the Witness One:Seven director and various professors report on their evangelistic witness for the week.
 Following these reports, the students share the fruit of their witnessing.
 Students are involved in hands-on missions work throughout the Memphis-metro and outlying areas.
 Each year students witness to thousands through their Witness One:Seven activities and their personal evangelism, and each year students lead thousands to profess faith in Christ.

-Witness One:Seven Assignments
+Witness One: Seven Assignments